HMoana/Nesia-the-chatbot/Server/README.md

 ### **Future improvements:**

-- Incorporate more unit and end-to-end testing.
+- Incorporate more unit and end-to-end testing on the server side (backend).
 - Create a CI/CD Pipeline.

 ---